 Historically, companies and financial institutions in APAC countries have preferred to outsource their debt collections.
 But is that the right approach?

 APAC countries have been keen to embrace alternative methods for handling debt.
-It’s why 14.4% of businesses in APAC countries have been prepared to sell their debts to firms who specialise in collecting on them, and it’s why collections has tended toward the use of collections agencies who make personal visits, avoiding the need for court proceedings and focusing on debtor relations.
-Customer behaviour is far more straightforward than the Byzantine processes around insolvency and court hearings.
+It’s why 14.4% of businesses in APAC countries have been prepared to sell their debts to firms who specialize in collecting on them, and it’s why collections have tended toward the use of collections agencies who make personal visits, avoiding the need for court proceedings and focusing on debtor relations.
+Customer behavior is far more straightforward than the Byzantine processes around insolvency and court hearings.

-Field collections by out-of-house personnel needs support from the institution itself.
-Banks need to prioritise collections that are likely to yield results and exclude those which have been paid on the day.
-Ideally, they need to provide smart routing, so collectors can make the best use of their time, and operate with cases where their approach will be most viable (whether this means working with payment behaviour rather than against it.)
+Field collections by out-of-house personnel need support from the institution itself.
+Banks need to prioritize collections that are likely to yield results and exclude those which have been paid on the day.
+Ideally, they need to provide smart routing, so collectors can make the best use of their time, and operate with cases where their approach will be most viable (whether this means working with payment behavior rather than against it.)